ramontayag/bit_wallet/README.md

 - `address`: the address it belongs to
 - `amount`: how much was transferred
 - `category`: returns the category value of the transaction
-- `confirmation`: how many times this has been confirmed by the network
+- `confirmations`: how many times this has been confirmed by the network
 - `id`: the transaction id
 - `occurred_at`: Ruby Time object for the `time` value returned by bitcoind
 - `received_at`: Ruby Time object for the `timereceived` value returned by bitcoind